ALU Primer

 Bit-Shifting Operations

-The SAP-1 being an introductory architecture contains an ALU only capable of addition and subtraction.
-These two operations however, are enough to theoretically perform any calculation given enough time and memory.
+Because the SAP-1 is an introductory architecture, it contains an ALU capable of only addition and subtraction.
+These two operations are enough to build many other arithmetic routines in software, given enough time and memory.

-In addition to arithmetic operations, my ALU can handle logical shift {Left Shift (LSL), Right Shift(LSR)}, and logical Boolean operations (AND, OR, and XOR).
-These extra capabilities make it more versatile for a variety of tasks.
+In addition to arithmetic operations, my ALU can perform left shift (LSL) and right shift (LSR), along with Boolean operations AND, OR, and XOR, which gives it more flexibility across different tasks.

 Logical operations are straightforward, as they’re direct outputs of their respective gates.